-There are two stages in our proposed cooperative search scheme, and four entities are involved.
-Fig. 1 shows the system overview.
-The first stage includes three different entities: users, a proxy, and a data owner.
-Although we assume a single data owner and proxy, it can be easily extended to multiple owners and proxies.
-All user queries and the corresponding delay constraints are directly sent to the proxy.
-We assume that users are exposed to the proxy by using credentials.
-Each time a user submits a query, he is assigned to a temporary credential that will be changed in the next submission.
-Thus, users are unlinkable to their queries as the proxy only knows their temporary credentials, i.e., no user privacy leaking to the proxy.
-The proxy partitions users into different sets based on the delay constraints.
-How to gather users so that queries in the same set have similar delay constraints is out of the scope of this paper.
-However, this topic is quite similar to the task scheduling problems in the data center where many papers can be referred to [25-27].
-Each set is supposed to be sufficiently large, and thus we treat them separately.
-In each set, the minimal value of all users' delay constraints is treated as the set delay upper bound.
-Given an n-query set, the main function of the proxy is to run our grouping strategies, which classify n queries into k groups (k is a variable) and send those combined queries to the data owner.
+1) Scheme Overview: Our multi-user cooperative search scheme consists of two stages, involving four entities, as is shown in Fig. 1.
+The first stage consists of three entities: users, a proxy and a data owner.
+Although we assume a data owner and a proxy, it can be easily extended to multiple owners and proxies.
+All users send their queries along with delay constraints to the proxy.
+The proxy gathers users with similar delay constraints into same sets.
+We assume each set is sufficiently large, thus treat them separately.
+In each set, the minimal value of all users' delay constraints is set as the set delay upper bound.
+Given an n-query set, the main function of the proxy is to run our grouping strategies which classify n queries into k groups (k is a variable) and send those combined queries to the data owner.
 In the second stage, a data owner issues search transactions to Ethereum, based on queries received from his proxy.
-Then miners execute related search functions and obtain query results.
-We also provide a cost sharing mechanism so that n users can share their total costs in a fair way.
+Then miners execute related functions to obtain search results.
+The total cost is shared among n users using our cost sharing mechanism.